-The MVI has implemented measures in our facilities that comply with regulations and guidelines from the Costa Rican government and honor the requests of our partner institutions to the degree possible, along with other public health recommendations, best practices based on available information, and logistical considerations for international travel.
+The MVI has implemented measures in our facilities that comply with regulations and guidelines from the Costa Rican government and honor the requests of our partner institutions to the degree possible, along with other public health recommendations, best practices based on available information, and logistical considerations for travel from other countries.
 We maintain communication with local and national authorities to determine current mitigation measures in our community.